nglasl/silverstripe-misdirection/README.md

 	redirections based on customisable mappings, either hooking into a page not found or replacing the default automated URL handling.

-This is based on the [link mapping](https://github.com/silverstripe-australia/silverstripe-linkmapping) module, and aims to provide a more robust and flexible solution for both users and developers alike!
+This development was based upon the existing [link mapping](https://github.com/silverstripe-australia/silverstripe-linkmapping) module, and aims to provide a more robust solution for both users and developers alike, with further customisation and support!

 ## Requirement